chrisgoringe/cg-sigmas/README.md

 *Update - 27/11/2025*
 - added Flux2Sigmas node and some discussion of Flux2 use of shift
+- added step number intercepts to the graphing node

 *Update - 3/11/2025*
 - added discussion of shift and the ExploreShift node